eclipsevortex/SubVortex/subvortex/miner/neuron/README.md

 To check the SubVortex Miner has been uninstalled, you can run

 ```
-systemctl status subvortex-miner
+systemctl status subvortex-miner-neuron
 ```

 You should see something like

 ```
-Unit subvortex-miner.service could not be found.
+Unit subvortex-miner-neuron.service could not be found.
 ```

 ## As docker container <a id="uninstall-as-container"></a>